 Rails project view

 Get quick access to related controllers, models, views, migrations, and so on, together with their contents such as controller methods, associated and partial views, etc.

 Take a bird's eye view of your project models with their attributes to analyze the project structure and navigate to the code you need.

 - Use editor gutter icons to quickly switch from a controller action to the corresponding view, or even create a new one.
 Switch back from view to controller action just as easily.

 - Go to Navigate | Related Symbol option for quick navigation between appropriate Rails model, controller, view, helper, and unit/functional/spec test—from any location.

 Rails Tools Perfected

 To help you with I18n, RubyMine offers a quick-fix option for string literals which auto-copies it to a YML file and replaces it with the Rails translate() method.

 RubyMine supports syntax and error highlighting for YAML files and helps you comfortably edit internationalization property files (*.yml).

-You can use the Rails console for whatever you're used to, by running it directly from the IDE.
-Just go to Run | Run Rails Console and select the environment.
+- Use the Rails console for whatever you need, by running it directly from the IDE (Run | Run Rails Console).